gsa-oes/office-of-evaluation-sciences/_connect/fellowships.md

 <b>The deadline to submit is 11:59 PM ET, Wednesday, June 24, 2026.</b>

 Please apply via the link above.
-If you are not able to access the Google Forms application, please email oes@gsa.gov for a PDF document to fill out before the deadline.
+If you are not able to access the Google Forms application, please email <a href="mailto:oes@gsa.gov">oes@gsa.gov</a> for a PDF document to fill out before the deadline.

 The work and role of OES is unique and includes directly designing, implementing, and analyzing evidence-based interventions through impact evaluations in a large-scale federal policy environment.
 OES Evaluators apply promising interventions at a national scale, reach millions of people, and work closely with key decision makers in government.
 Evaluators design and direct high-impact evaluations, author academic publications, work on portfolios shaped by agency priorities, and benefit from a dynamic team and flexible federal work environment.